The Josephine Birchenough Memorial Awards

 Project: Awarded to a person or persons who wish to follow some form of research or carry out a specific family history project, which fulfils the objects of the Society.
 For this category members must apply to the Presidents Panel by completing the application form for them to be considered.

+a.
 An interesting read with substantial content written in a coherent style.

+c.
 Sources: exact references and where located.

+d.
 Confirmation: how the details were confirmed.

-Problems: how overcome; comment on pitfalls.
+e.
+Problems: how overcome and comments on pitfalls.